 About Adam Saltz

 Adam Saltz is the national editor-in-chief for ASDA.
-Originally from Maine, Adam is a rising fourth year dental student at Nova Southeastern in a combined D.M.D./M.P.H. track.
-He also represents his school as co-director of Give Kids A Smile.
-His efforts to improve access to quality oral healthcare earned him the 2014 ADAF Bud Tarrson Dental School Student Community Leadership Award.
+Originally from Maine, Adam is a fourth-year dental student at Nova Southeastern University (NSU).
+He obtained his Master of Public Health degree in 2016, while in dental school.
+He also serves as director of NSU’s Give Kids A Smile program.
+His efforts to improve access to quality oral healthcare earned him the 2014 ADA Foundation Bud Tarrson Dental School Student Community Leadership Award.
+He will be attending the University of Texas Health Science Center at San Antonio for their Advanced Education Program in Periodontics starting in June of 2017.
 When he's not keeping up with Bruins hockey, you can find him on the tennis court.